Lamu is a small enchanting island on the Kenyan coastline believed to be the oldest living town in East Africa.

 Stay At Kijani Hotel

 Kijani Hotel is located on Shela beach.
 A 30-minute ride on a dhow that the hotel provides from Manda Airstrip.
 It’s a tropical paradise littered with frangipani and bougainvillea flowers, two freshwater swimming pools, and 10 spacious Swahili themed rooms.
-That will make your stay in Lamu especially memorable.
+That will make your stay especially memorable.

 Lamu Street Food Tour